rstacruz/oec-guide/README.md

 ## Assumptions

 This document outlines how you can get an OEC as a direct hire.
-This guide mostly assumes:
+This guide makes these assumptions about you:

+* You have never acquired an OEC before.
+(OEC renewals are a different process.)

 * You don't have a recruitment agency.
+(Most information here are for "direct hire" employees.
+"Agency hire" employees have a different process.)

+* You are in the Philippines.
+(OEC applications can be done abroad, but are a different process.)

+* You already have an employer abroad.
+(An OEC requires an employment contract.)

 * You already have a working visa abroad.
-* You already have an employer abroad.
-* You are in the Philippines.
+(This is needed by POLO to validate your employment contract.)

 &mdash; Rico Sta.
 Cruz (@rstacruz)